mitesh1612/blog/src/data/blog/observability-01-logs.md

 ---
-title: "Your Logs Are Lying to You"
+title: "Your Logs Are Lying to You: Practical Structured Logging for Backend Engineers"
 description: "Structured logging done right for backend engineers — what to log, what to stop logging, and why your current logs are probably making incidents harder, not easier"
-pubDatetime: 2026-04-28T00:00:00Z
+pubDatetime: 2026-04-29T00:00:00Z
 author: Mitesh Shah
-featured: false
+featured: true
-draft: true
+draft: false
 tags:
   - observability
+  - Observability for Backend Engineers
   - backend
   - C#
   - ASP.NET Core